MicrosoftDocs/azure-reference-other/u-sql/usql-databases-u-sql.md

 ms.author: "mrys"
 manager: "ryanw"
 ---

 # usql.databases  (U-SQL)
 Contains one row per database belonging to the account's catalog.

 Column name  |Data type  |Description
 ---------|---------|---------
 database_id_guid     |Guid         |Database's unique identifier (unique within an account)
 name                 |string       |Database name (unique within an account)
 create_date          |DateTime?    |Date and time when the database was created (in UTC-0 time zone).
 Value may be null for databases that were created before the system started to track this information.

-### Examples
+## Examples
-The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).

 **Query the usql.databases view**